EN ISO 20471 Explained: Hi-Vis Classes, Requirements & Employer Responsibilities (UK)

 • Who it applies to

-• Employer responsibilities
+• Employer responsibilities under UK regulations

-• How to choose compliant hi-vis garments
+• How compliant garments are assessed

 What Is EN ISO 20471?

-• Retroreflective materials (visibility in dark conditions)
+• Retroreflective materials for visibility in dark conditions when illuminated

-• Design and placement requirements for garments
+• Certification and labelling requirements for compliant garments

-Under UK health and safety law, hi-vis clothing identified as necessary by a risk assessment must meet EN ISO 20471.
+Under UK health and safety law, hi-vis clothing identified as necessary by a workplace risk assessment must meet EN ISO 20471.

-šŸ‘‰ View EN ISO 20471 compliant hi-vis workwear
+πŸ‘‰ View EN ISO 20471 compliant hi-vis workwear

 https://hivizworkwear.net/collections/hi-vis